majo1520/Pi-Temp-Dashboard/README.md

 - Enhanced data sampling for better visualization
 - Improved automatic mode selection
 - Optimized performance for long-range views

+## Recent Bugfixes

+### Enhanced Downtime Calculation (June 2023)

+- Added comprehensive downtime calculation for sensors with no recent data
+- Implemented fallback mechanisms that search historical database records
+- Added informative context about the last reading (temperature, humidity, or pressure)
+- Shows exactly how long since the last data point was received
+- Proper handling of new sensors with no history
+- Improved translations for better user experience in both English and Slovak

+### Fixed Unknown Downtime in Admin Panel (May 2023)

+- Fixed an issue where the admin panel would display "Unknown" for downtime.
+- Improved error handling in the backend to provide more detailed diagnostics.
+- Enhanced the frontend to better handle and display downtime status information.
+- Added specific error states to clarify the reason for any downtime calculation issues.
+- Added more detailed logging to help with future troubleshooting.

+The fix provides more specific information about why a downtime might be shown as unknown, including:
+- "No Data" when no reference data is available
+- More specific error messages when calculations fail
+- Proper translation of error states in both English and Slovak

 ## Advanced Configuration